redis/redis-doc/commands/expire.md

 a command altering its value had the effect of removing the key entirely.
 This semantics was needed because of limitations in the replication layer that are now fixed.

+Pattern: Navigation session
+---

+Imagine you have a web service and you are interested in the latest N pages *recently* visited by your users, such that each adiacent pageview was not performed more than 60 seconds after the previous.
+Conceptually you may think at this set of pageviews as a *Navigation session* if your user, that may contain interesting informations about what kind of products he or she is looking for currently, so that you can recommend related products.

+You can easily model this pattern in Redis using the following strategy: every time the user does a pageview you call the following commands:

+    MULTI
+    RPUSH pagewviews.user:<userid> http://.....
+    EXPIRE pagewviews.user:<userid> 60
+    EXEC

+If the user will be idle more than 60 seconds, the key will be deleted and only subsequent pageviews that have less than 60 seconds of difference will be recorded.

+This pattern is easily modified to use counters using [INCR](/commands/incr) instead of lists using [RPUSH](/commands/rpush).

 [1]: /topics/expire